Galapagos Islands Vacation | Vacations to Galapagos Islands, Tour

 • Amble alongside Galapagos giant tortoises at the Charles Darwin Research Center

-• Hike along a caldera’s rim surrounded by aa and pehoehoe lava flows
+• Hike along a caldera’s rim surrounded by lava flows

 Note: The lodges are locally owned as we are committed to supporting sustainable travel and tourism in the Galapagos.
 This tour is locally operated, products are purchased locally, and our guests receive unparalleled service and interpretation from educated local guides.